binarykitchen/videomail-for-ninja-forms/README.md

 ## Live example

 There is also the live site [videomail.io](https://videomail.io) where you can see the videomail-client in action and use it right away for free, anytime, anywhere.
 Many people, especially Deafs and Sign Language users, already use it for their everyday communication.

+## Templates

+In the `/templates` folder you can see some ready-to-import Ninja Forms templates for re-use.
+They might inspire you ...